cewilliams184/NDVICalculator/README.md

 Purpose: Calculate NDVI of a selected area.
 Landsat Collection 2 Level 2 satellite imagery is used to calculate the NDVI of a selected area.
 A raster of the calculated NDVI, the mean and standard NDVI values are also returned and displayed in the web application.
 Process Kick off: the process starts when an event listener is activated from the NDVI web application when a rectangle is drawn in the web app by a user.
-The rectangles coordinates are fed to the NDVI_Calcualtor script as inputs for the process.
+The rectangles coordinates are fed to the NDVI_Calculator script as inputs for the process.

 Steps:
 1. The process starts at the script: NDVI_Calculator